carblue/acos5/README.md

 ```
 app default {
 .........
 	#debug = 3;                          # optionally remove the leading # for temporary log output; driver's log is available with debug = 3 (or 6); meaning of the number: look at https://github.com/carblue/acos5/blob/master/opensc-sys/src/log.rs
-    # debug_file = /tmp/opensc-debug.log; # optionally remove the leading # for temporary log output and terminate debug_file=value with a semicolon ;  possibly path adaption required !
+	#debug_file = /tmp/opensc-debug.log; # optionally remove the leading # for temporary log output and terminate debug_file=value with a semicolon ;  possibly path adaption required !
 .........
 	# card_driver customcos {
 	# The location of the driver library
 	# module = /usr/lib/x86_64-linux-gnu/libcard_customcos.so;
 	# }
 ...
 	card_driver acos5_external {
 		# module, the (/path/to/) filename of the driver library .so/.dll/.dylib. /path/to/ is dispensable if filename is in a 'standard library search path'
 		module = /something/like/path/to/acos5/target/release/libacos5.so;

-        # "user-consent": Override disable / enable GUI enquiry popup when performing a signature or RSA decrypt operation with ACOS5.
+		# "user-consent": Override disable / enable GUI enquiry popup when performing a signature, unwrap or RSA decrypt operation with ACOS5.
 		# Operational only if compiled with cfg=enable_acos5_ui and IUP installed:
-        # user_consent_enabled = yes; # anything starting with letter t or y (case-insensitive) get's interpreted as true/yes, otherwise false/no
+		user_consent_enabled = no; # anything starting with letter t or y (case-insensitive) get's interpreted as true/yes, otherwise false/no
 		# When the dialog window pops up: Answer with NO in order to decline the RSA key usage; YES or closing the window [X] means accepting RSA key usage
+		# secure messaging settings:
+		ifd_serial = "11:22:33:44:55:66:77:88";
+		keyset_41434F53504B43532D313576312E3030_02_mac = "F1:E0:D0:C1:B0:A1:89:08:07:16:45:04:13:02:01:F1:89:FE:B3:C8:37:45:16:94"; # corresponds to record# 1/key_reference 0x81 (external auth. key host kh in EF 0x4102); this will be authenticated
+		keyset_41434F53504B43532D313576312E3030_02_enc = "F1:01:02:13:04:85:16:07:08:49:A1:B0:C1:D0:E0:F1:45:89:B3:16:FE:94:37:C8"; # corresponds to record# 2/key_reference 0x82 (internal auth. key card kc in EF 0x4102)
 	}
 ...
 .........
 	#card_drivers = npa, internal;
 ...
 	card_drivers = acos5_external, npa, internal; # for a painless start use  card_drivers = acos5_external, default;
 ...
 .........
 	# PKCS #15
 	framework pkcs15 {
 .........
 		# emulate custom {
 		# The location of the driver library
 		# module = /usr/lib/x86_64-linux-gnu/libp15emu_custom.so;
 		# }
 ...
 		pkcs15init acos5_external {
 			# The location of the pkcs15init library that supplements driver 'acos5': /path/to/libacos5_pkcs15.so/dll/dylib;
 			# /path/to/ may be omitted, if it's located in a standard library search path of the OS
 			module = /something/like/path/to/acos5/target/release/libacos5_pkcs15.so;
 		}
 ...
 	}
 }
 ```